 Stein Textile Loan Collection.
 On loan from the Government of India and the Archaeological Survey of India.
 Copyright: Government of India.

 - Gallery location:

-The site is part of an area of Central Asia we now call the Silk Road.
-This series of overland trade routes crossed Asia from China to Europe.
-The most notable item traded was silk but the Silk Road was also important for the exchange of ideas.
-While silk textiles travelled west from China, Buddhism travelled east, entering China from India.
+The sites are part of an area of Central Asia we now call the Silk Road, a series of overland trade routes that crossed Asia, from China to Europe.
+The most notable item traded was silk.
+Camels and horses were used as pack animals and merchants passed the goods from oasis to oasis.
+The Silk Road was also important for the exchange of ideas.
+Whilst silk textiles travelled west from China, Buddhism entered China from India in this way.

-The explorer and archaeologist Sir Marc Aurel Stein (1862-1943) brought this piece of fibre back from Central Asia.
-The V&A has around 700 ancient and medieval textiles recovered by Stein at the beginning of the 20th century.
+This textile was brought back from Central Asia by the explorer and archaeologist Sir Marc Aurel Stein (1862-1943).
+The V&A has around 650 ancient and medieval textiles recovered by Stein at the beginning of the 20th century.
 Some are silk while others are made from the wool of a variety of different animals.